Welcome New Admits!

 Highlights:

-• Welcome to the Basic Needs Center!Your virtual and physical hub of essential student services that impact health, belonging, and overall well-being.
+• Welcome to the Basic Needs Center!(link is external)Your virtual and physical hub of essential student services that impact health, belonging, and overall well-being.
 Undergraduate, graduate, international, and undocumented students are eligible for our resources and services.

-• The Educational Opportunity Program (EOP), established in 1964, supports first-generation, low-income, and underrepresented students.
+• The Educational Opportunity Program (EOP)(link is external), established in 1964, supports first-generation, low-income, and underrepresented students.
 As part of the Centers for Educational Equity & Excellence (CE3), EOP offers individualized academic counseling, comprehensive support services, and a broad campus referral network.
 This program helps students overcome unique challenges, achieve academic success, and grow personally.